Causes of Bipolar Disorder

-There may be no single cause of bipolar disorder (aka manic depression).
-Instead, research indicates the causes of bipolar disorder are probably a combination of biochemical, genetic and environmental factors that may trigger and perpetuate the chemical imbalances in the brain.
+There may be no single cause of bipolar disorder.
+Instead, scientific research indicates the causes of bipolar disorder are probably a combination of biochemical, genetic and environmental factors that may trigger and perpetuate the chemical imbalances in the brain.

 Biochemical Changes May Cause Bipolar Disorder

 In trying to uncover the causes of bipolar disorder, scientists have used brain imaging scans and other tests.
 From these tests, researchers have discovered that some people with bipolar disorder share the following traits:

 - biochemical imbalances of hormones and certain neurotransmitters in the brain; especially dopamine, serotonin, norepinephrine, and acetylcholine.1

 - an over-secretion of cortisol, a stress hormone.